 Best beach for hiking & photography

-Bring binoculars and your camera – the views are stunning, with mini islands, inlets and shifting tides.
+Bring binoculars and your camera – the views of mini islands, inlets and shifting tides are stunning.
 Exploring this area makes an excellent day-long adventure, but facilities are nonexistent, so bring water and food as well as a fully charged cell phone.

 6. Baker Beach – San Francisco

-Best beach for nudists, city-slickers & bridge fans
+Best beach for nudists, city-slickers & bridge views

-Escape San Francisco's buzz at mile-long Baker Beach, fronting the Pacific with picture-perfect Golden Gate Bridge views.
-It’s on the western shore of the Presidio, so you get an unparalleled perspective of the bridge and the Marin headlands beyond from its caramel sands.
+Escape San Francisco's busy buzz at mile-long Baker Beach, fronting the Pacific with picture-perfect Golden Gate Bridge views.
+It’s on the western shore of the Presidio, so you get an unparalleled perspective of the famous apan and the Marin headlands beyond from its caramel sands.

 7. The Lost Coast